FlorianRakos/IoT-NotCapricorns/Cristina/researches/research01/README.md

   * The devices on the market are not always secure
   * Choosing a network: every device has different needs
   * Battery life

+## ESP8266
+### Why esp8266? (why do we have here more esp32s?)
+It is cost-effective and efficient for simple IoT applications.
+Here we have more esp32 because they were cheaper then the D1 mini, but now the D1 mini is cheaper than before
+### What is personally inspiring for you?
+The Amazon button is made like the D1 mini
+### What is the connection to coffee?
+One of the boards used on the video is called an expresso light, just like the coffee

 ## Reflection of the day
 Go to today's [reflection](/Cristina/reflections/reflection01/README.md)